Oglethorpe University’s facilities are generally accessible

 suites off central hallways.

-Phase II Residence Hall opened Fall 2007 and houses 144 students.
+The Jobe and Hansen Halls opened in Fall 2007 and together house 144 students.
 Each apartment-style suite features four private bedrooms, two bathrooms and a kitchenette.